shakfu/py-js/README.md

 **WARNING** this is pre-alpha software.

-If you are interested to try this out, please note that the current implementation only works on MacOS right now, and requires a compiler to be installed on your system (xcode or the commandline tools via `xcode-select --install` and that the default build script uses your existing homebrew installed python (currently 3.9.2) and assumes you already have `pip` installed `cython` (more detailed installation steps below if required)
+If you are interested to try this out, please note that the current implementation only works on MacOS right now.
+It's pretty straighforward to install:

+1. Make sure you have an c-compiler install on your system.
+On MacOS, this means either

+    Installing Xcode from the Mac App store (very large size)

+    OR

+    Installing Apple's much smaller commandline tools via `xcode-select --install`

+2. You should have have Homebrew python3 installed on your system (see below for specific instructions how to do this).

+    Note: that the default build script automatically reads your existing homebrew installed python version (currently 3.9.2 at the time of this writing.)

-Git clone the `py-js` source and run the following in the cloned repo to get the required submodules:
+3. Git clone the `py-js` source and run the following in the cloned repo to get the required submodules:

 ```bash
 git submodule init